-- > To attend all class meetings and participate in activities and discussions at all levels. - > To complete required readings before class and engage in reflection on your current teaching practice. - To gather resources and information from existing literature and the CARLA pragmatics database related to your topics.
-Explore independently for at least three hours. - > To read and learn from your peers' mid-term papers independently for at least one hour.
+- To attend all class meetings and participate in activities and discussions at all levels. - To complete required readings before class and engage in reflection on your current teaching practice. - > To gather resources and information from existing literature and the CARLA pragmatics database related to your topics.
+Explore independently for at least three hours. - To read and learn from your peers' papers and lessons independently for at least three hours.